aasm/aasm/README.md

 ### Callbacks

 You can define a number of callbacks for your transitions.
-These methods will be called, when certain criteria are met, like entering a particular state:
+These methods will be called when certain criteria are met, like entering a particular state:

 ```ruby
 class Job